SimonEast/Simple-Ansi-Colors/README.md

 Simple ANSI Colors in PHP
 ==================

 Simple PHP class for converting basic HTML-like color tags into ANSI escape codes for use in console apps and scripts.

+Can be disabled through a single variable so that no colors are output (such as if the output needs to be piped to another app or script).

 Auto-detection for Windows/Ansicon users included.
+Colors are disabled by default on Windows unless Ansicon is detected.

 Version 1.0.0
 <br>MIT Licence